stan-dev/cmdstanpy/docs/generate_quantities.rst

 -  apply full Bayesian decision theory
 -  calculate log likelihoods, deviances, etc. for model comparison

-If we have already obtained a sample from a model conditioned on a dataset and are satisfied with the model and the fit of the sample, but would like to compute new quantities of interest, the :ref:`class_model` class method ``run_generated_quantities`` allows us to do so without the expense of re-running the sampler.
-Instead it takes the existing sample, and for each draw in the drawset, runs the generated quantities block of the program using the per-draw parameter estimates to compute the quantities of interest.
+When you have already successfully fit a model to the data, and are satisfied with the model but would like to compute new quantities of interest, the :ref:`class_model` class method ``run_generated_quantities`` lets you do this without the expense of re-running the sampler.
+It takes the existing sample as input, and for each draw it runs the generated quantities block of the program using the per-draw parameter estimates to compute the quantities of interest.

 Example: add posterior predictive checks to ``bernoulli.stan``
 --------------------------------------------------------------